mm80843/T3.5/docs/Benef/PBN__Benef_833.md

 # __Increased access to care__

-## Name of the Benefit

-Delivery of psychosocial services through telemedicine in primary care settings

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved access to mental health services, leading to timely interventions and better health outcomes](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_905.md)